Information to know before Medicare Part D Enrollment

 - You were eligible to enroll in Medicare Part D at the time of your IEP

-- You did not have creditable coverage when your IEP ended.
+- You did not have creditable coverage after your IEP ended

 Information you'll need on hand when you enroll in Medicare